biocore/cmi-workshops/docs/qiita-16S-processing.rst

 The closed reference workflow
 -----------------------------

-To do closed reference OTU picking, click on the `demultiplexed` object and select the `Pick closed-reference OTUs` command.
-We will use the `default - serial` parameter set for our data, which are relatively small.
-For a larger data set, we might want to use the `default - parallel` implementation.
+To do closed reference OTU picking, click on the "demultiplexed" object and select the "Pick closed-reference OTUs" command.
+We will use the "default - serial" parameter set for our data, which are relatively small.
+For a larger data set, we might want to use the "default - parallel" implementation.

 By default, Qiita uses the GreenGenes 16S reference database.
 You can also choose to use Silva, or the Unite fungal ITS database.